awslabs/aws-well-architected-labs/content/Security/300_Labs/300_VPC_Flow_Logs_Analysis_Dashboard/1_enable_vpc_flow_logs.md

 1. Navigate to CloudShell from AWS Console from the account where your VPC is located.
     Note: Please make sure you have correct region selected.
 2. Replace `<VPC ID>` with VPC id from your account.
 You can find the VPC ID in [console](https://console.aws.amazon.com/vpc/home?region=us-east-1#vpcs:)
 3. Replace `<S3 ARN>` with S3 buckets arn from central account.
-Please specify subfolder in case you are storing logs in under it.
+Please specify subfolder in case you are storing logs under it.

     e.g. `arn:aws:s3:::my-flow-log-bucket/my-custom-flow-logs/`